botonojke/loyalty_program_for_sellwin/README.md

 6. Run migrations by `python manage.py migrate`
 7. Run to create admin user `python manage.py createsuperuser`
 8. To load the fixture data into the database, run the loaddata management command `python manage.py loaddata bonus_fixture.json`
+9. Run server `python manage.py runserver`
-9. Open http://localhost:8080/admin/ in browser and auth with user created at step 9
+10. Open http://localhost:8080/admin/ in browser and auth with user created at step 9

 # How to generate a card?